Fuqing dialect: Codas

+Tones

 The Fuqing dialect possesses just one tone derived from the historical rising tone (上聲) of Middle Chinese, corresponding to the dark rising tone where those with historical voiceless initials have remained.
 Those with historical voiced obstruents in the former light rising tone have merged with the light departing tone.
 Those with historical sonorants underwent a split: in colloquial readings they grouped with light departing tone, whereas in literary readings these joined the dark rising tone.

 There is also an innovation in entering tone characters.
-Where in the rime book Qī Lín Bāyīn (《戚林八音》), an entering tone character begins with an unvoiced consonant (e.g. the initials 花, 嘉, 歌, 之, 過, 橋, 奇), in the colloquial reading these lose their final glottal stop.
-Thus dark entering merges into dark departing, and light entering merges into the dark level tone.
+Where in the rime book Qī Lín Bāyīn (戚林八音), an entering tone character begins with an unvoiced consonant (e.g. the initials 花, 嘉, 歌, 之, 過, 橋, 奇), in the colloquial reading these lose their final glottal stop.
+Thus, the tones merge into their phonetically closest non-checked equivalent: dark entering merges into dark departing, and light entering merges into the dark level tone.
 In the Fuzhou dialect these preserve their identity as entering tone in the colloquial reading.
 Nevertheless, in literary reading, these characters retain their glottal stop as a marker of the entering tone in Fuqing as well as in Fuzhou.

 Literary and colloquial readings

-The Fuqing dialect has a rich source of variation in its split between literary and colloquial readings, with initials, rimes and tones being affected.
-They can be divided into seven types:
+The Fuqing dialect exhibits a split between literary and colloquial readings.
+Initials, rimes and tones may be affected independently of each other, yielding a total of seven possible outcomes: